Providence Drugs or Alcohol Personal Injury Lawyer

 Over-the-counter (OTC) medications such as cold medications, allergy medications and cough syrup can make people drowsy and potentially dangerous while driving.
 The CDC reports that approximately 33 percent of all fatal car accidents in 2013 were due to a driver being drowsy.

-If you were involved in a car accident due to the negligence of another driver and the other driver was impaired due to alcohol or drugs, you may be able to file a personal injury claim against the impaired driver.
+If you were involved in a car accident in Providence due to the negligence of another driver and the other driver was impaired due to alcohol or drugs, you may be able to file a personal injury claim against the impaired driver.

 In most personal injury claims, the issue of fault and liability comes down to establishing who was negligent.